Movie Review: Star Trek II The Wrath of Khan

 It’s an ugly trope we have seen done to everyone from James Bond to Indiana Jones to Superman and it is offensive every time.
 It’s also not something to be blamed on the culture of the 1980’s because as alluded to in the previous sentence it is still frequently done in media today.

 It is to the film’s credit that this is its only major flaw.
-There are some minor plot holes toward the end (the eel stuff with Checkov for example) and the final showdown could have used a bit more of Khan’s presence visually, but these are nitpicks that can’t undermine an unforgettable third act.
+There are some minor plot holes toward the end (the eel stuff with Chekov for example) and the final showdown could have used a bit more of Khan’s presence visually, but these are nitpicks that can’t undermine an unforgettable third act.
 Spock’s noble sacrifice and final words, “Live long and prosper,” served as a proper climax and a daring choice for such an iconic character.
 There are few comparable examples in fiction of a main character going out with such style and grace.

 Crazy how I always get some dust in my eye during this scene

 Wrath of Khan stands among the few Star Trek movies that transcends its genre.
 It is not just a good Trek story, it is a great work of film on its own merits.
 The subsequent two films in the connected story ark Search for Spock and Voyage Home, while both great, don’t rise to the heights achieved here.
-I’d recommend this for anyone and I’d add that you better not dare call yourself a Trekie if you’ve never seen it.
+I’d recommend this for anyone and I’d add that you better not dare call yourself a Trekkie if you’ve never seen it.

 Grade: A-